satish603/mcq-quickstart/README.md

 A production‑ready Next.js app for creating, practicing, and sharing multiple‑choice questions across tenants (IT, Nursing).
 Includes an AI MCQ Generator (image / prompt / PDF), a shared AI Library, resilient quiz engine with local session resume, and score history via API.

-> Screenshots below use placeholders — add your real images under `docs/screenshots/` and keep the filenames consistent.

 ## Table of Contents
 - [Overview](#overview)